-Withdrawals: There have been no religious education withdrawals brought to the attention of Ealing SACRE 2022 - 2023.
+Withdrawals: There have been no religious education withdrawals brought to the attention of Ealing SACRE 2023 - 2024.
 Ealing SACRE provides guidance on religious education withdrawal procedures and the documents are held on the Ealing ELP/SACRE area.

 Complaints: Ealing SACRE has a role in investigating complaints against schools in relation to RE and Collective Worship.
-In 2022-23 there were no such formal complaints to deal with.
+In 2023-24 there were no such formal complaints to deal with.

 (2e) Borough Advice: SACRE provides advice to the Local Authority (Borough) through the RE Adviser, and the lead based within the Ealing Learning Partnership, who brings concerns from schools and Governors to SACRE.
 SACRE in turn discusses the issues, responds proactively, and if required creates statements focusing on the requested advice that the ELP can use.
-In 2022 - 2023 this has included discussion over 'Tafsir' and translation and interpretation, Islamic male dress codes, the statutory obligations of using the Agreed Syllabus and the legal response to determinations.
-In addition to referring to the RE Adviser for guidance the ELP adviser attends NASACRE/ AREIAC networks and liaises with colleagues in regard to advice and resolving any complicated issues.
+In 2023 - 2024 discussion has continued over RE and Ofsted, 'Tafsir' and translation and interpretation, Islamic male dress codes, the statutory obligations of using the Agreed Syllabus and the legal response to determinations.
+In addition to referring to the RE Adviser for guidance the ELP adviser attends NASACRE/ AREIAC/AULRE networks and liaises with colleagues in regard to advice and resolving any complicated issues.
 Ealing has created a library of guidance documents that are hosted on the ELP area.
 Many of these documents are in response to questions raised by schools.